sainathurankar/railwayAPI/readme.md

 # Search for Trains

 ## Overview
 The `SearchController` handles search requests for train information.
-It provides a RESTful API endpoint `/search` that accepts a POST request with a `SearchInput` object and optional parameters for train number and class.
+It provides a RESTful API endpoint `/search` that accepts a POST request with a `SearchInput` object and optional parameters for train number, class and update.

 ## API Endpoint
 - **Endpoint:** `/search`